bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 > - `add_event_listener(eventName, listener, options)`
 >   - returns: `boolean`
 >      - `true`: when the listener was successfully added.
->          - Note that in the "load" special case, this currently returns `true` despite not adding a listener.
 >      - `false`: when the inputs were invalid.
+>      - Note that in the "load" special case (explained below), a listener is not added, and this instead returns `true` or `false` depending on whether the callback was successfully fired immediately.
 > - `remove_event_listener(eventName, listener, options)`
 >    - returns: `boolean`
 >      - `true`: when the listener was removed successfully.
 >      - `false`: when the inputs were invalid or when no active listener matching the parameters is found.
 > - `on`
+>   - `common`
->   - `common`: contains convenience functions for common use cases.
+>      - Contains non-writable convenience functions for common use cases.
+>      - For the return values of all except `events(eventList, callback, options)`, see `add_event_listener(eventName, listener, options)`
 >      - `events(eventList, callback, options)`
+>         - returns: `[]`
+>           - Each entry contains an object with properties `name: string` and `added: boolean`, indicating the result of each item in `eventList`.
 >      - `urls(callback, urls)`
 >      - `dashboard(callback)`
 >      - `items_pages(callback)`